Rith-2056/ai-mental-health-companion/README.md

 - [ ] Load testing and optimization
 - [ ] Comprehensive documentation

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

 This application is designed for educational and supportive purposes only.
 It is not a substitute for professional mental health care, therapy, or medical advice.
 If you're experiencing a mental health crisis, please contact: